Henry Ruggs: Professional career

+Pre-draft

-Ruggs ran a 4.27-second 40-yard dash at the 2020 NFL Combine; that was the year's fastest time by any prospect by .08 seconds, and it tied for the fourth-fastest ever at the event since electronic timing began in 1999.
+Ruggs ran a 4.27-second 40-yard dash at the 2020 NFL Combine that was the year's fastest time by any prospect by .08 seconds, and it tied for the fourth-fastest ever at the event since electronic timing began in 1999.
 Ruggs' vertical jump was measured 42 inches, tied for second-best among wide receivers at the 2020 combine.